St. Charles Health System: Looking Forward with Predictive Analytics

 St. Charles is the largest provider of medical care and the largest employer in Central Oregon, with 4200 caregivers at four hospitals, 350 active and 200 visiting staff members.
 Actionable and effective information is vital to their decision-making process.
 With four major capital projects weighing in at 80 million dollars, optimizing their resources is crucial.

 Improve Healthcare With Predictive Analytics

-To ensure this was happening, Dr. Michael Johnson came on board as the Analytics Specialist for Decision Support at SCHS.
-Several predictive models are now in place and the team is seeing exciting signs of positive change.
+To ensure SCHS made best use of its resources, Dr. Michael Johnson came on board as the Analytics Specialist for Decision Support.
+Dr. Johnson put several predictive models in place and the team is seeing exciting signs of positive change.
 Dr. Johnson had previous experience with predictive analytics and modeling.
 First, during his career in the army and more recently, as Director of Institutional Research at Dickinson College.
 It’s at Dickinson where he first began using Rapid Insight software and saw it as a natural fit to blending data and developing predictive models for SCHS.

 “The Decision Support Team is a relatively new addition to the St. Charles IT department and there is some very forward thinking in the organization,” says Johnson.
 He’s excited by what they have been able to accomplish in a relatively short amount of time.
 The flexibility of Construct, Rapid Insight’s data blending software, allows the team to pull data from any source, including their electronic health record (EHR) and to incorporate pre-built SQL scripts provided by their data experts.
 The easy aggregation and transformation of this data lets Johnson and his team deliver predictive models very quickly and they have become essential to the hospital staff’s daily routine.